Circulating and aerating water in stormwater ponds provides two critical benefits

 What causes a turnover?

-Turnovers occur naturally in the fall of every year.
-The incremental drop in air temperature slowly decreases surface water temperature and the layers in the pond mix gradually.
+Turnovers occur naturally in the fall.
+The incremental drop in air temperature slowly decreases the surface water temperature, and the layers in the pond mix gradually.
 This gradual mixing rarely causes a fish kill.
 On the other hand, rapid turnover can cause a fish kill.
 Rapid turnovers can occur anytime during the warmer months of the year when ponds are stratified and they most often coincide with storm events or windy days.
 A cold rain or the blowing winds of a storm front can cause rapid mixing and result in a fish kill if the pond is stratified.

 How do I prevent a turnover?